 Animal models, computational models, genetic screening.
 They all have added value in predicting the effects of substances on health and safety in humans, but none of them are well-suited to capture both the complexity of human tissues and the full diversity of individuals in a population.
 That is why researchers all across the world are working on the development of stem cell-based organs-on-chips.

-Organs-on-chips are realistic laboratory models of human tissues and organs, based on the culture of human cell material in microfluidic devices.
+Organs-on-chips are realistic laboratory models of human tissues and organs, based on the culture of human stem cell-derived tissues in microfluidic devices.
 Nanosensors and microactuators are integrated in the devices and generate a dynamic and realistic cell culture microenvironment.
 As a result of this technical-biological integration, organs-on-chips exhibit specific functions that are similar to those found in human organs.